-The 2019/20 IDP review confirms the City's commitment to its residents to continue building an opportunity city that creates an enabling environment for economic growth and jobs, and to provide assistance to those who need it most.
-We will carry on providing quality services to all residents and serving Capetonians through a wellrun, corruption-free administration.
+We will continue to build an opportunity city that creates an enabling environment for economic growth and job creation, and to provide assistance to those who need it most.
+We will also continue to provide quality services to all residents and serve the residents of Cape Town in a well-run, corruption-free administration.